Salons & Convenings

 The Convening Architecture

-HSI's convening cadence operates on three tiers.
-Each tier serves a different function in the Institute's institutional geography: recurring presence in three anchor cities, an annual moment alongside the Annual Outlook publication, and smaller working and field sessions called when specific research or external venues warrant.
+A salon builds the Institute's community.
+A summit builds the institution.
+A working session advances a specific piece of research.
+HSI's convening cadence runs on three tiers along that logic: recurring presence in three anchor cities, an annual moment alongside the HSI Outlook, and smaller working and field sessions called when specific research warrants.

 One salon per year in each anchor city: New York in June, London in October, Tokyo in February.
-By invitation only.
-Approximately 30 to 45 attendees.
-The Institute's recurring institutional presence in three regions.
+By invitation only, roughly 20 to 30 participants.
+The Institute's recurring presence in three regions.

 Tier II · Annual